Tischler graphs of critically fixed rational maps and their applications: Combinatorial classification of critically fixed rational maps

-For each face $Q$ of $\sT$, we select a Jordan arc $e(Q)$ joining the (only) two critical points on $\partial Q$ so that $\inter(e(Q))\subset Q$.
-The planar embedded graph with the vertex set $C_f$ and the edge set $\{e(Q): Q\in F_\sT\}$ is called a \emph{charge graph} of $f$ and is denoted by $\Charge(f)$.
-Note that $e(Q)$ splits each face $Q\in F_\sT$ into two triangular domains with three fixed points on the boundary (one from $R_f$ and two from $C_f$).
-Let $H_\sT$ be the set of all such domains, which we call \emph{half-faces} of $\sT$, that is, $H_\sT$ is the set of complementary components of the union $\GC\cup \TC$ of the realizations of $\sG$ and $\sT$.
+For each face $Q$ of $\sT$, we choose a Jordan arc $e(Q)$ joining the two critical points of $f$ on $\partial Q$ so that $\inter(e(Q))\subset Q$.
+Note that $e(Q)$ subdivides the face $Q$ into two open triangular domains with three fixed points on the boundary (one from $R_f$ and two from $C_f$).
+Let $H_\sT$ be the set of all such domains, which we call \emph{half-faces} of $\sT$.
+In other words, $H_\sT$ is the set of complementary components of the union

+\begin{definition*} The planar embedded graph with the vertex set $C_f$ and the edge set $\{e(Q): Q\in F_\sT\}$ is called a \emph{charge graph} of $f$ and denoted by $\Charge(f)$. \end{definition*}